rschristopher/rschristopher.github.io/src/criticisms/quantum-computing.md

 # Quantum Computing

-!!! warning "work in progress"

 This is one of the more interesting and theoretical criticisms of
  Bitcoin -- it usually goes like
  this:

-!!! quote "*advances in quantum computing will put millions of Bitcoin at risk, as early as next year, causing the price to drop to zero.*"
+!!! quote "*advances in quantum computing will put millions of Bitcoin at risk, causing the price to drop to zero.*"

 Such statements make
  for fun headlines